HingeAssembler/HINGE-analyses/README.md

 One may need to install matplotlib by installing the `python-matplotlib` package.
 On ubuntu the command to do this would be `sudo apt-get build-dep python-matplotlib`

 All of these packages can be alternatively installed with `sudo pip install <package>`.
 While installing forceatlas2, one should make sure that the code is cython compiled to get a 10x improvement in speed.
+In case the problem persists with the install from pip, we recommend directly downloading the source from pypi and compiling the `setup.py`.

 We also need [Aspera connect](http://downloads.asperasoft.com/en/downloads/8?list) to speed up the downloads.